sophia101996/2022-ss_do_sm/coursework.md

 #### Instead of strictly striving for efficiency, the focus today is on rapid adaptability

-In order to take advantage of the disruptive potential in a digital world and remain competitive
+<sub><sub> In order to take advantage of the disruptive potential in a digital world and remain competitive </sub>

 <p><center> <img src="companieherarchy.png" alt="Hierarchy" width="800"/> </center></p>

 ---

-##### "Spotify's success is largely based on the application of flexible concepts in organizational design and the consistent use of agile ways of working"
+##### <sub> "Spotify's success is largely based on the application of flexible concepts in organizational design and the consistent use of agile ways of working" </sub>

 ![](spotify.png)